nathanrw/shadowrun/john-major.md

 paranoid conspiracy theorist and lives off the grid in his armoured personnel carrier to avoid the attention of the lizard people.

+Born into a middle class family, John gave up a promising career in the family business selling lawn ornaments for a life of crime after reading too much William Gibson.
+He learned computer security from nerds on the internet, and soon had the power to cause havoc by typing 'DROP TABLE' into websites written by stupid people.
+Soon he was running with a bank robbing gang, where his aptititude for technology and ability to crack even the hardest security systems proved invaluable.

+One day though, John's luck ran out.
+After penetrating the most sophisticated bank vault of his career, the gang were about to make off with a king's ransom in credit sticks when the kleptomaniac Maggie couldn't resist trying to steal a great big shiny gold thing which turned out to be a trap.
+Thanks to John's hacking they made it out alive but, as they drove away he was still plugged in, and the bank's security overcame his defences leaving him scorched.

+Unable to work, John became paranoid and began living in a tinfoil lined armoured personnel carrier he had bought as military surplus.
+He now drives around the streets of Birmingham trying to avoid the attentions of the lizard people who secretly run the world.

 Class
 -----